HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/content/DeleteLibWithRefs.md

-# How to delete libraries referenced by other libraries
+# How to delete WCM libraries referenced by other libraries

 ## Applies to